adsblol/website/content/en/docs/open-data/aircraft-data-links.md

 - **Protocol**: TCP

 ## Usage

 Send your aircraft data link messages to the appropriate endpoint based on the type of data you're collecting:

-- Use port 5553 (TCP) to send VDL2 data streams
 - Use port 5550 (TCP) to send ACARS messages
-- Use port 5556 (TCP) to send HFDL communications
+- Use port 5551 (TCP) to send HFDL communications
+- Use port 5552 (TCP) to send VDL2 data streams

 ### Data Format
 All endpoints **only accept JSON formatted data**.
 Raw message data must be converted to JSON before submission.
 Common software that can generate JSON output includes: